What is a Recreational Vehicle Service Technician?

-Is There Job Demand for Recreational Vehicle Service Technicians?
+Is There Going to be Demand for Recreational Vehicle Service Technicians?

-There were about 13,800 jobs for Recreational Vehicle Service Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 13,800 jobs in the United States for Recreational Vehicle Service Technician.
 There is little to no growth in job opportunities for Recreational Vehicle Service Technician.
-The BLS estimates 1,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.

 The states with the most job growth for Recreational Vehicle Service Technician are Utah, Connecticut, and Texas.
 Watch out if you plan on working in Delaware, Wyoming, or West Virginia.
 These states have the worst job growth for this type of profession.